econchick/roguelynn/_posts/2015/2015-05-29-metrics-driven-development.md

 Engineers behind the platform watch usage rates of our Web APIs, login failure rates, and feature usage.
 This only scratches the surface of what data we collect.

-We use various technologies related to data, including Hadoop, as well as Cassandra, Postgres, and [Elasticsearch][2]).
-All of the user-generated data sits in Hadoop, with which we run jobs against using either Java, Python, or directly query with Hive (side note: we’ve open-sourced our [Python framework][3]!).
+We use various technologies related to data, including Hadoop, as well as Cassandra, Postgres, and [Elasticsearch][2].
+All of the user-generated data sits in Hadoop, with which we run jobs against using either Java, Python, or directly query with Hive (side note: we’ve open-sourced our [Python job-scheduler framework][3]!).
 I’ve even discovered we have an IPython notebook server setup.

-For the backend side, some of our service activity gets parked in Elasticsearch, where we have [Kibana][4] setup.
-The rest/majority of said service activity is handled by a home-grown system, which includes our open-sourced [ffwd][5] (pronounced “fast forward”) written in Ruby.
+For some devops events, like DNS changes, Puppet configuration changes, and deploy pipelines, get parked in Elasticsearch, where we have [Kibana][4] setup.
+But the majority of service activity is handled by a home-grown system, which includes our open-sourced [ffwd][5] (pronounced “fast forward”) written in Ruby.

 Yet with all this setup, all this technology, I am embarrassed to say my team did a lot of development in the dark.
 We were not tracking anything; we didn’t know how successful our feature integrations were doing; we hadn’t a clue how our backend services we “maintained” were holding up.